 London W1G 6AT, UK

-During your appointment, the Gynaecologist will consult with you, to decide whether the coil is the best contraceptive choice for you.
-A private consultation and fitting usually takes around 30 minutes.
+During your appointment, the gynaecologist will consult with you to decide whether the coil is the best contraceptive choice for you.
+A consultation and fitting usually takes around 30 minutes.

 Once you’ve made your decision, in the vast majority of cases, the coil is fitted straight away, so you leave the clinic fully protected after just one visit.

 The contraceptive coil is a small T-shaped implant that can be placed into your womb to prevent you from getting pregnant.

 An IUD, also simply referred to as ‘the coil’ is a long-acting reversible contraceptive (LARC) that gets fitted above the cervix where it stays until it needs to be replaced, typically when women are looking to start a family, or are looking to change their contraception entirely.